cURL

 curl_easy_setopt(curl, CURLOPT_USE_SSL, (long)CURLUSESSL_ALL);

-/* If your server doesn't have a valid certificate, then you can disable
+/* If your server does not have a valid certificate, then you can disable

 * part of the Transport Layer Security protection by setting the